sindresorhus/got/readme.md

 Type: `object`

-Headers that will be sent wit a request.
+Headers that will be sent with a request.

-Any header can be set to `null` to explicitly omit them, even if they are implicit headers that would be added by Node (i.e. `tranfer-encoding` if `content-length` is not present).
+Any header can be set to `null` to explicitly omit them, even if they are implicit headers that would be added by Node.js (i.e. `tranfer-encoding` if `content-length` is not present).

 ###### body